 Fair use doctrine does not provide a right to use somebody else's work, but presents a defense against accusations of copyright violation for people who reasonably believed that their use of a copyrighted work was fair use.
 That means that if your use is challenged, you will have the burden of proving that your use qualified as "fair use".

-As a general rule, a copyright owner has the legal right to restrict the reproduction of a copyrighted work, and to demand royalties when copyrighted work is reproduced.
-The penalties for unauthorized reproduction of copyrighted work can be substantial.
 Accordingly, before you inadvertently violate copyright law, it makes sense to have a pretty good idea of whether or not you can defensibly copy part or all of somebody else's work without that person's permission.